lkodinsson/MARS/README.md

 # Creating a Character

 Once you have learned the rules and are ready to create a character, you will need to follow the steps as outlined in [**Creating a Character**](/Basic/PHB.md#creating-a-character).
 The following links will provide you with the information necessary to create a character matching the genre you are going to play.
+Everything under the *universal* heading is available in all genres.

 ### Universal